Euston Arch: Construction

-Designed by the architect Philip Hardwick, it was inspired by the Roman architecture Hardwick encountered on a trip to Italy in 1818 and 1819.
+Designed by the architect Philip Hardwick and built by William Cubitt, it was inspired by the Roman architecture Hardwick encountered on a trip to Italy in 1818 and 1819.
 Strictly speaking it was not an arch at all, nor a portico, but a propylaeum of the Doric order.
 The sandstone structure was designed for the London and Birmingham Railway (L&BR), complementing Birmingham Curzon Street station, at the other end of the company's mainline.
 The arch was to be not only a fitting gateway to the Midlands, but to the whole new world which the railway was to open up.

 The construction of the arch was announced by the directors of the L&BR in a report dated February 1837:

 The Entrance to the London Passenger Station opening immediately upon what will necessarily become the Grand Avenue for travelling between the Metropolis and the midland and northern parts of the Kingdom, the Directors thought that it should receive some architectural embellishment.
 They adopted accordingly a design of Mr. Hardwick's for a grand but simple portico, which they considered well adapted to the national character of the undertaking.

 The arch was supported on four columns, and bronze gates were placed behind them.
 It stood 70 ft high and 44 ft deep, while the diameter of each of the columns was 8 ft 6 in.
-The structure was built from stone from Bramley in West Yorkshire, and cost £35,000.
+The structure was built from stone from Bramley in West Riding of Yorkshire, and cost £35,000.
 Initially it had very little embellishment and no descriptive title until 1870, when the London and North Western Railway (LNWR) incised "Euston" on the architrave in letters of gold.
 There were two lodges on each side of the arch, executed like it in strictly classical style.
 Each of these lodges was separated from its neighbour by an imposing pair of bronze gates.
 One of the gates between the lodges operated as an entrance for carriages and very heavy goods going by train, while one of the lodges was an office for outgoing parcels.